tudorprodan/pyfinder.vim/README.md

 2. as a relative path to the project root (current directory)
 3. as an absolute path to any of the virtualenv packages (if `$VIRTUAL_ENV` is set, by the activate script)
 4. as an absolute path to any system module

+## Limitations

+The plugin currently uses Vim's `Python` bindings, and doesn't work without them.

+However, the only real piece of python code that needs to be ran is at plugin-load to determine all system package paths.
+So it can be rewritten in full `VimL` in order to be usable on versions compiled with `-python`.

+## Plans for the future

+I plan to implement the following features, but I just haven't had time to yet.

+* customizable bindings, `CtrlP` style. `let g:pyfinder_map`
+* more commands to open in: new tab, split, vertical split
+* `VimL` reimplementation.
+I have implemented it in `Python` to make sure it's useful and usable.
+There are no limitations why it could not be rewritten in `VimL`
+* command to refresh with a new project root
+* command to add a virtualenv
+* project config file to be read, to allow more custom python package setups

+## Contributing

+Please feel free to contribute.

+I'm quite new to writing Vim plugins, I'm sure there's a lot of stuff that can be improved.

+If you find an issue, please post it in the (issue tracker)[https://github.com/tudorprodan/pyfinder.vim/issues].

+Thanks!